Anti-Bullying Policy

 Students and staff have a right to learn and work in an atmosphere free from intimidation and harassment.

 Every individual is entitled to respect and to be free from any type of bullying.
 Parents have a right to know that their children feel safe from bullying in school.
-All staff, students and parents have a responsibility to ensure that the anti-bullying ethos of the school is upheld.

 Everyone has a responsibility to report bullying so that it can be dealt with under the agreed policy and procedures.
 Reporting incidents of bullying is responsible behaviour.